Viorica Dăncilă

 Vasilica Viorica Dăncilă ([vasiˈlika vi.oˈrika dənˈtʃilə]; born 16 December 1963) is a Romanian politician, former leader of the Social Democratic Party (PSD), and was Prime Minister of Romania from 29 January 2018 to 4 November 2019.
 She is the first woman in Romanian history to hold both the office of Prime Minister and that of president of the PSD.
 In 2014, she was elected to a second term as a Member of the European Parliament (MEP), representing the PSD.
 She was also president of the Social Democratic Women's Organization (OFSD) between 2015 and 2018.

 Dăncilă became a member of the Social Democratic Party (PSD) in 1996, as part of the party's organization in Teleorman County.
 Over the years she has held several positions in both PSD and the local administration.
 She was a local council and a county councilor until 2009, when she was elected to her first term as an MEP.
 Also she occupied several leadership positions in the party, as president of the local organization, vice president of PSD Teleorman and president of OFSD Teleorman.
-In 2022, she resigned from the PSD to join the then-newly-founded party Nation People Together, of which she became president.
+In 2022, she resigned from the PSD to join the then-newly founded party Nation People Together, of which she became president.
+She joined the Romanian National Conservative Party in September 2024.

 Before entering politics Dăncilă was an engineer with Petrom SA, and prior to that a teacher at Videle Industrial High School.

 Biography

-Vasilica Viorica Dăncilă (ex Vasilica Rodica Nica) was born on 16 December 1963 in Roșiorii de Vede, Teleorman County.
+Vasilica Viorica Dăncilă (née Nica) was born on 16 December 1963 in Roșiorii de Vede, Teleorman County.
 In 1988, she graduated from the Faculty of Drilling of Wells and Exploitation of Hydrocarbon Deposits of the Institute of Petroleum and Gas in Ploiești.
 In 2006 Dăncilă obtained the master in European Public Space at the National School of Political and Administrative Studies in Bucharest.

 Political career

 In the European Parliament

 In 2009, Viorica Dăncilă was elected on the lists of the Social Democratic Party (PSD) for her first term as a member of the European Parliament and then sat as a member of the Progressive Alliance of Socialists and Democrats group.
 During the 5-year term, she did not draft any report as a rapporteur (primary legislator).

 In 2014, Viorica Dăncilă was elected for another term as MEP on the Social Democratic Party's list.
 She was also the leader of the Romanian Social Democrat delegation in the EP and a vice chair of the European Parliament's Committee on Agriculture and Rural Development.
 She was also a full member of the Committee on Women's Rights and Gender Equality and a substitute member of the Committee on Regional Development.

 In 2015, she was shortlisted for the MEP Awards, in the Agriculture category.
 Two years later, in 2017, she was again nominated, in two separate categories: Women's Rights & Gender Equality and Research & Innovation.

-She officially left the European Parliament on 28 January 2018 to take up the position of Prime Minister in Romania.
+She officially left the European Parliament on 28 January 2018 to take up the position of prime minister in Romania.